neerjamhaskar/Rkt-LCS/README.md

 # Longest Common Substring (LCS) Implementation

-A high-performance implementation of the Asspximate Longest Common Substring (ALCS) algorithm of multiple strings with support for k-mismatches.
+A high-performance implementation of the Approximate Longest Common Substring (ALCS) algorithm of multiple strings with support for k-mismatches.
 This project provides implementations for CPU (sequential), CUDA (GPU), and OpenMPI (parallel CPU and GPU).

 ## Features